qgindi/LibreAutomate/Other/DocFX/_doc/editor/Program settings.md

 If unchecked, shows the window at startup.
 The program exits when you close the window.

+#### Check for updates
+Every day connect to libreautomate.com to get program version info.
+If a new version available, print this info in the output panel.

+### Workspace
+These settings are workspace-specific.
+Security: the scripts will not run on other computers, unless the user settings file copied there too.

 #### Run scripts when this workspace loaded
 List of scripts to run when this program started and/or loaded this workspace.
-Example:

 The format is CSV.
 A delay can be specified in second column.
+Example:

 ```
 Script1.cs